levibuzolic/react-native-relay-network-error/README.md

 I've setup this test case in the latest version of Expo (v47 - React Native 0.70), however the same issues occur in vanilla React Native projects, the primary app I work on is using React Native 0.65, so it goes back at least that far, however I'll try and do some further testing to see if this error is present in earlier versions.

+This issue exists in both production and development environments.

 ## Setup

 ```